 The System is also committed to supporting personal well-being and preserving a healthy environment for its approximate 75,000 team members.
 The System's team member well-being program is designed to educate and encourage all team members.
 Those who take action to manage and improve their health are incentivized and recognized for their efforts and achievements.
-The System offers discounts at fitness centers, indoor and outdoor guided walking paths at each hospital location and a variety of physical, mental and social programs, resources and interventions to support team members in their well-being journey.
+The System offers discounts at its fitness centers, indoor and outdoor guided walking paths at each hospital location and a variety of physical, mental and social programs, resources and interventions to support team members in their well-being journey.
+In 2021 in the midst of a pandemic, the System achieved top quartile team member engagement.

 The System believes that a diverse workforce, in a thriving inclusive environment, delivers a higher level of equitable care, serving patients across all communities.
 By recruiting and retaining a diverse workforce and empowering diverse perspectives, the System aims to inspire creativity that leads to innovative solutions.
-To assist in reaching these goals and reflective of the Systems commitment to and prioritization of diversity, equity and inclusion, the Board of Directors established a Diversity, Equity & Inclusion ("DE&I") Committee of the Board of Directors.
+To assist in reaching these goals and reflective of the Systems commitment to and prioritization of diversity, equity and inclusion, the Board of Directors established a Diversity, Equity & Inclusion ("DE&I") Committee.
 The Board of Directors is responsible to ensure the DE&I strategy is embedded throughout the System and to maintain organizational accountability around that strategy.
 The Advocate Aurora Health Inclusion Council was also created along with core teams tasked with locally implementing DE&I efforts to strengthen the broader culture of inclusion.